CHAPTER 1

 “Mission update: Seattle is amazing.
 We just finished unpacking the kitchen.
 We’re going out for my birthday tonight.
 Dad’s letting me pick.”

-Zoe smiled, the first genuine release in a week.
-"At ease, General," she said.
-"Glad to hear you're getting settled.
-And Happy Birthday."
+Zoe smiled, feeling her first genuine relief in a week.
+“At ease, General,” she said.
+“Glad to hear you’re getting settled.
+And happy birthday.”

 “Rainier,” said the other voice.